gabriel-sk-williams/universal-swap/README.md

 There is no frontend for this application.

-To start, I recommend placing an initial Order to the server:
+To start, I recommend sending an Order to the server:

 Windows:
 ```